okudapascal/dsc-phase-2-project/README.md

 ![Regression plot](https://github.com/okudapascal/dsc-phase-2-project/blob/main/images/Regression%20plots.png?raw=true)

 ## Conclusions
-Based on the data analysis, the following conclusions can be drawn: From the analysis, it was noted that square feet of living have a strong positive correlation with the house pricing
+Based on the data analysis, the following conclusion can be drawn: From the analysis, it was noted that square feet of living have a strong positive correlation with the house pricing